wazuh/wazuh-documentation/source/upgrading/ossec_packages.rst

 Debian and Ubuntu based Linux distributions
 ---------------------------------------------------

-Follow the normal procedure to :ref:`install Wazuh <installation_in_progress>` and it will be automatically updated.
+Follow the normal procedure to :ref:`install Wazuh <installation>` and it will be automatically updated.

 .. warning::
     The configuration file **/var/ossec/etc/ossec.conf will be overwritten**.
 The *old* configuration file from the current installation is saved as *ossec.conf.deborig*.
 You should compare the new file with the old one.